Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Photon-axion mixing in astrophysical objects.

 that is

 From Fig.~\ref{fig:axi-n_e},

 one sees that Eq.~(\ref{eq:max-mix-p}) is certainly fulfilled for ultra-high-energy particles in all astrophysical gamma-ray sources.
 For axion-photon coupling close to its experimental limit, the condition (\ref{eq:max-mix-p}) is met down to energies as low as $\sim10$~MeV.
-The condition (\ref{eq:max-mix-m}) is illustrated in Fig.~\ref{fig:axi-m}.
+The conditions (\ref{Eq:strong-mix-small-kappa}) and (\ref{eq:max-mix-m}) are illustrated in Fig.~\ref{fig:axi-m}.

-The condition (\ref{eq:max-mix-losc}) is the most restrictive.
-It depends on both the size and the magnitude of the magnetic field and can be superimposed \cite{FRT} on the Hillas plot for various astrophysical sources (Fig.~\ref{fig:axi-Hillas}).
+The condition (\ref{eq:max-mix-losc}), also very restrictive, depends on both the size and the magnitude of the magnetic field and can be superimposed \cite{FRT} on the Hillas plot for various astrophysical sources (Fig.~\ref{fig:axi-Hillas}).

-We see that if an axion like particle exists with the mass and coupling outlined above, high-energy photons intensively mix with it in many gamma-ray sources.
+We see that if an axion like particle exists with the mass and coupling outlined above, high-energy photons readily mix with it in many astrophysical objects and environments.
 As a result, the axion flux $F_a=F_\gamma/2$ accompanies the gamma-ray flux $F_\gamma $ independently of the gamma-ray emission mechanism (for the maximal mixing, fluxes of axions and of photons of each polarisation are equal).